kstough00/first-mile-policies-points-contact/README.md

 **Student Conduct and Plagiarism Policy**: See the “Student Conduct Policies” section in the Flatiron School Catalog for information about the Code of Conduct and Plagiarism Policy

+**Satisfactory Academic Progress**: See the “Satisfactory Academic Progress” section in the Flatiron School Catalog.

 **Program Changes**: See the “Program Changes” section in the Flatiron School Catalog for information about student-initiated and program-initiated program changes

 **Leaves of Absence**: See the “Leaves of Absence” section in the Flatiron School Catalog for information about pausing enrollment for a Leave of Absence.